Freiling87/CCU/CCU/Scratchpad.md

       - Ice Gibs
       - Normal Gibs
   - Objects
-    - Readables are now supported!
+    - This is an historic moment for the rude, as you can now read emails!
 In the editor, you can now add text to certain objects and it will be readable as if it were a Sign.
       - Readable objects: Computer, Gravestone, Shelf, Sign, Podium
 - **Tweaks**
   - Pay Debt is now scaled to Cost Scale traits